2019–2021 World Test Championship: COVID-19 pandemic

 The COVID-19 pandemic impacted on international cricket fixtures, including matches in the Championship.
 In March 2020, the second Test match between Pakistan and Bangladesh was postponed due to the pandemic.
 Later the same month, the two-match series between Sri Lanka and England was also postponed.
 The following month saw Australia's tour to Bangladesh and the West Indies tour to England being postponed.
 In June 2020, the two-match series between Bangladesh and New Zealand and the three-match series between Sri Lanka and Bangladesh were both postponed.
 South Africa's tour of the West Indies was postponed, after the fixtures clashed with the West Indies rescheduled tour to England.

 On 29 July 2020, the ICC confirmed that their attention had moved to the fixtures in the World Test Championship, with their priority on rescheduling the six Test series that had been postponed.
-The ICC ultimately accepted several series would not take place as part of the Championship and changed the points system to account for the variation in the number of series played per team.
+The ICC ultimately accepted several series would not take place as part of the Championship and changed the points system to account for the variation in the number of series played per side.